derekrjohnson/Mimecast-Teams-Alerts/README.md

 # Mimecast-Teams-Alerts

-This project pulls security alerts from the Mimecast API and sends them to a Security Alerts Teams Channel.
+## Description
+Using the Mimecast API these scripts pull mimecast attachment, impersonation, and url alerts that are flagged as malicous.
+The scripts utilize the /api/ttp/impersonation/get-logs, /api/ttp/attachment/get-logs, /api/ttp/url/get-logs endpoints to retreive alerts.
+After reformatting the data the scripts send the alerts to a Teams webhook.

 ### Impersonation Alerts ###
 [Impersonation Alerts](https://github.com/derekrjohnson/Mimecast-Teams-Alerts/tree/main/Mimecast%20Impersonation%20Alerts)